faisalshariff123/Python-Calculator/README.md

 - Input multiple numbers for addition and subtraction using delimiters
 - Clear the result and entry fields
 - User-friendly interface
+-

-##How to Use
+## How to Use

-	1	Enter numbers in the input box, using the appropriate operator (+, -, *, or /) to separate them.
+- Enter numbers in the input box, using the appropriate operator (+, -, *, or /) to separate them.
-	2	Click the corresponding operation button to perform the calculation.
+- Click the corresponding operation button to perform the calculation.
-	3	The result will be displayed in the answer list below the input field.
+- The result will be displayed in the answer list below the input field.
-	4	Use the "Clear Answer Box" button to clear the results, or "Clear Entry Box" to reset the input field.
+- Use the "Clear Answer Box" button to clear the results, or "Clear Entry Box" to reset the input field.

 ##Example